ustaxcourt/ef-cms/docs/running-locally.md

 If you have unexpected errors with running in Docker, try allocating 2+ CPUs, 8+ GB of RAM, and 4+ GB of swap.

-### M1 Macs - Non-Docker Method
+### Apple Silicon Macs - Non-Docker Method

 This method does not use Docker, nor does it use Rosetta.
-It is also the method preferred by other M1 users on the team.
+It is also the method preferred by other M1, M2, M3, or M4 users on the team.

-Follow the instructions for setup as you would for Non-M1 Macs, but **before you run `npm i`**, run the following commands:
+Follow the instructions for setup as you would for Non Apple Silicon Macs, but **before you run `npm i`**, run the following commands:

 ```sh
 brew install pkg-config cairo pango libpng jpeg giflib librsvg pixman libffi expat zlib